Reinforcement Learning for Test Case Prioritization: Reinforcement Learning for Test Case Prioritization

-We rely on a typical approach for developing a RL solution: (1) model the RL environment to provide feedback (reward and observation) to the RL agent by replaying the test cases execution history, (2) train an RL agent using carefully-selected, state-of-the-art RL techniques, as discussed in Section ~\ref{sec:background}.
-One important goal is for us to be as comprehensive as possible in investigating alternatives.
-Next, we discuss possible solutions for creating an RL environment for test case prioritization, with a focus on the formalization of action and observation spaces, reward functions, and interactions between the environment and an RL agent.
-We then describe the way RL techniques can be applied to train an agent in our context.
+\TR{R3.2}{We rely on a typical approach for developing an RL solution in a specific context: (1) devise algorithms that precisely describe how RL can be used for each ranking model, in the context of test case prioritization and CI via replaying the test cases' execution history, (2) train an RL agent using carefully-selected, state-of-the-art RL techniques, as discussed in Section ~\ref{sec:background}.
+One important goal in this paper is to be as comprehensive as possible in investigating alternatives.
+Next, we discuss possible solutions for creating an RL environment for test case prioritization, with a focus on the formalization of action and observation spaces, reward functions, and interactions between the environment and the RL agent.
+We then describe the way RL techniques can be applied to train an agent in our context and discuss how the RL agent can be integrated into CI environments.}